 Increasing your dog’s activity levels will improve his overall health and happiness.
 Even if it’s just an extra stroll around the block, Fido will benefit from the exercise.
-There might even be ways to work on your canine’s fitness that you never even thought of, like learning to SUP with your pup, extreme mountain biking or Canicross running.
-Get both of your heart rates up by speed walking while window-shopping at a cool pet-friendly mall, exploring a new city during a dog-friendly walking tour or taking a scenic hike to view a majestic waterfall.
-Check out BringFido’s app for Apple and Android for a list of dog parks and trails near you.
+There might even be ways to work out with your canine that you never even thought of.
+You can also get both of your heart rates up by speed walking while window-shopping at a cool pet-friendly mall, exploring a new city during a dog-friendly walking tour, or taking a scenic hike to view a majestic waterfall.

-Keep a healthy balance and also introduce a new experience when you treat your pooch to a cheat meal out at a dog-friendly restaurant.
-Many eateries realize that four-legged foodies are just as deserving of a good dinner as their human counterparts, and they’ve answered the call by creating specialized dog menus for hungry hounds.
-These 13 extraordinarily dog-friendly restaurants serve gourmet meals for your canine connoisseur to enjoy by your side, and these seven dining destinations even have dog parks attached!
-Hotels also have gotten in on the action and are offering doggy room service menus for pampered pooches, so Fido can enjoy breakfast in bed during your next pet-friendly vacation.
+More and more restaurants understand that four-legged foodies are just as deserving of a good meal as their human counterparts, and they’ve answered the call by catering to hungry hounds.
+These 13 dog-friendly eateries serve gourmet meals for your canine connoisseur to enjoy by your side, while these nine dining destinations even have dog parks attached!
+Or, make Fido's tongue wag on a culinary trip down a pet-friendly BBQ trail.
+Hotels also have gotten in on the action with doggy room service menus, so Fido can enjoy breakfast in bed with you.

 Spend time teaching your dog a few new tricks.
-Take Fido back to school at one of these seven unique training courses.
-You could even take your pooch to surf school where he’ll learn to ride the waves like a pro!
+Take Fido back to school at one of these unique training courses.
+You could even take your pooch to surf school, where he’ll learn to ride the waves like a pro!
 Your best friend will appreciate the one-on-one attention, and the bond you share will be strengthened.
-If your pup is having behavioral issues, make 2020 the year that you take him to a certified dog trainer to address them.
+If your pup has behavioral issues, make 2022 the year that you take him to a certified dog trainer to address them.

-Socialization is important for dogs.
-Taking your pooch to the dog park not only gives him the chance to make new friends but also stretch his legs off-leash and burn off any excess energy.
+Socialization is important for dogs and humans alike.
+Taking your pooch to the dog park not only gives him the chance to make new friends, but you’ll meet lots of people who you'll have one big thing in common with: the love of dogs.
+A trip to the dog park also helps with Fido’s fitness goals, giving him the chance to stretch his legs off-leash and burn off any excess energy.
 If your pup is shy, do a lap around the perimeter of the park on the outer edge of the fence before going inside, so he can assess the situation and (hopefully) get more comfortable.
 This year, resolve to visit one of these 10 epic dog parks, or catch a football game and play fetch with Fido at the only NFL stadium with a dog park.

 You’re never too far from a neighborhood mutt strut or 5K that you can run with your dog.
 It doesn’t take much training to make it to the finish line, and it's a great way to have fun and exercise with your pooch.
 Check out our events section to find a race near you or register for one of these nine unique pet-friendly races.